Martin Garner (actor)

 Martin Garner (July 9, 1927 – September 28, 2001) was an American film and television actor.
-He is known for playing the role of "Mr. Weinstein" in the 1983 film Twilight Zone: The Movie.
+He was known for playing the role of Mr. Weinstein in the 1983 film Twilight Zone: The Movie.

 Born in Brooklyn, New York.
 Garner appeared in television programs including Barney Miller, Taxi, The John Larroquette Show, Mr. Belvedere, Cagney & Lacey, St. Elsewhere, Welcome Back, Kotter, The A-Team, The Bob Newhart Show and Kojak.
 He also appeared in films such as My Favorite Year, Airplane II: The Sequel, Oh, God!
 You Devil, The Frisco Kid and The Big Fix.

-Garner died in September 2001 at the Actors Fund Home in Englewood, New Jersey.
+Garner died on September 28, 2001 at the Actors Fund Home in Englewood, New Jersey.
 He was buried at Calverton National Cemetery in Long Island, New York.